-As the RHS in equation (6) are negligibly small, we propose a two-stage scheme to solve for the translation and rotation separately.
+As the RHS in Eq.
+(6) are negligibly small, we propose a two-stage scheme to solve for the translation and rotation separately.

 Step 1: estimate initial translation.
-We ignore the RHS of (6) and solve the resulting homogeneous system $Ax_1=0$ .
-The initial translation $\hat{v}$ is recovered up to a scalar unknown.
+We ignore the RHS of (6) and solve the resulting homogeneous system $Ax_1 = 0$.
+The initial translation \hat{v} is recovered up to a scalar unknown.

 Step 2: estimate initial rotation.
-Given the current translation estimate $\hat{\boldsymbol{v}}$ , we can now use the epipolar constraint equation (3) to recover the rotation parameters.
+Given the current translation estimate \hat{v} , we can now use the epipolar constraint Eq.
+(3) to recover the rotation parameters.
 Equation (6) is not suitable for rotation recovery because the rotational terms are largely removed here.
-Writing out in full, we have: for i = r, l representing the right and the left cameras respectively.
-Substituting the initial translation estimation $\hat{\boldsymbol{v}} = (sU, sV, sW)^T$ into (8) and collecting all the equations from both the right and the left cameras, we obtain a system of equations in the form of:
+Writing out in full, we get Equation (8):